DUI Attorneys in ConnecticutPage OverviewSUMMARY: DUI Attorneys in ConnecticutKeep reading for details about DUI attorneys in Connecticut.

 In addition to your OWI/DUI fines and court fees, you may also have to pay:

-- The costs of an ignition interlock device.
+- The $100 administration fee for an ignition interlock device.

 - Fees for an alcohol education program.